 World Mental Health Day

-Mental health problems can affect anyone, any day of the year, but 10 October 2017 is a great day to show your support for better mental health and start looking after your own wellbeing.
+Mental health problems can affect anyone, any day of the year, but 10 October 2018 is a great day to show your support for better mental health and start looking after your own wellbeing.
+This year's theme set by the World Federation for Mental Health is 'young people and mental health in a changing world'.

 Mental health resources